-Joya de Ceren ("Fertile Valley of Cerén" in Spanish, Cerén is surname of the former landowner) is located on the periphery of Mayan realm.
+Joya de Ceren ("Fertile Valley of Cerén" in Spanish, Cerén is a surname of the former landowner) is located on the periphery of Mayan realm.
 The nature in this area of the present day El Salvador has been hostile to Maya – from time to time powerful eruptions of volcanoes brought misery and desolation to this land.

-First known traces of Mayan settlement in the western El Salvador are from 1200 BC or, possibly even from 3000 BC – possibly the oldest Maya community.
+First known traces of Mayan settlement in western El Salvador are from 1200 BC or, possibly even from 3000 BC – possibly the oldest Maya community.
 It seems, Maya people developed their farming villages here successfully until a catastrophic eruption of Ilopango Volcano in the 5th century AD.
-Area around Joya de Cerén turned into a white desert and was abandoned.
+The area around Joya de Cerén turned into a white desert and was abandoned.

 Maya culture elsewhere was developing, but this desert waited.
 Volcanic ash gradually turned into fertile soil.

 People returned to this area approximately one century later.
 It is not entirely clear when a densely built village developed – but it happened before the end of the 6th century.
 It was not major center – just one of many villages in this fertile land.

 It happened again sometimes around 610 – 670 AD (many sources mention also a year around 595 AD).
 Suddenly started the eruption of the nearby Loma volcano, a vent, which opened just 600 m north from the village.
 This was not especially large eruption, ash covered some 5 km² – but Joya de Ceren was hit hard.
 Layer of ash was some 4 – 8 m thick.